kerberos-io/agent/README.md

  #### 1. Why a mono repo?

- We have noticed in the past (v1 and v2) the splitting the repositories (machinery and web), created a lot of confusion within our community.
+ We have noticed in the past (v1 and v2) splitting the repositories (machinery and web), created a lot of confusion within our community.
 People didn't understand the different versions and so on.
-This caused a lack of collaboration, and made it impossible for some people to collaborate.
+This caused a lack of collaboration, and made it impossible for some people to collaborate and contribute.

- Having a mono repo, which is well organised, simplifies the entry point for new people who would like to understand and/or contribute to Kerberos Open Source.
+ Having a mono repo, which is well organised, simplifies the entry point for new people who would like to use, understand and/or contribute to Kerberos Open Source.

  #### 2. Why a change in technologies?